M.S. Humanitarian Engineering and Science: Robotics

-Broadly defined, Humanitarian Robotics focuses on combining the principles of humanitarian engineering with RObotics applications to meet the needs of people and sociotechnical systems.
+This track focuses on combining the principles of humanitarian engineering with robotics applications to meet the needs of people and sociotechnical systems

-Humanitarian Robotics spans a wide range of topics including
+Robotics spans a wide range of topics, including:

 • Human-robot interactions